rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 student_names = []
 ```

-This instantiates an empty array that is ready to do all the things an array can, i.e.: have elements added, removed, accessed, looped over, etc. If we wanted to make an array with data in it, we could do the following:
+This creates an empty array just like `""` created an empty string.
+Our `student_names` array is now ready to do all the things an array can, i.e.: have elements added, removed, accessed, looped over, etc. If we wanted to make an array with data in it, we could do the following:

 ```Ruby
 student_names = ['Cardi B', 'Beyonce', 'Adele']